-On Arbor Day, Friday, April 26th, 2024, CTPA will host a tree planting ceremony at Beardsley Zoo.
-All students who have submitted a winning entry, their families, classmates and teachers will be invited to join with CTPA at the tree planting ceremony and a VIP zoo experience.
+On Arbor Day, Friday, April 25th, 2025, CTPA will host a tree planting ceremony.
+All students who have submitted a winning entry, their families, classmates and teachers will be invited to join with CTPA at the tree planting ceremony.

 THE IMPORTANCE OF TREES AND TREE CARE